nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

     process document
 ```

-TODO: Is cryptographic correctness of the document's signature a requirement for DAG correctness?
+### 3.6.
+Signature verification

 Before interpreting a document's payload it SHOULD be validated according to the following rules:

-1. When it's a root document, assert we didn't already receive one.
-2. Assert that the previous document (*prevs* field) are valid.
-Preceding documents should be received and validated first.
-3. Verify the document signature:
-   * Validate keyUsage, validity of the certificate in the *x5c* field and whether the issuer is trusted.
-   * Verify the cryptographic signature with the public key from the certificate.
+- Assert cryptographic signature; can it be validated with the public key in the signing certificate?
+- Assert the certificate is trusted.
-   * Assert that the certificate was valid at the time of signing (as specified by *iat*).
+- Assert the certificate and chain was valid at signing time.

-If any of the steps above fail the document SHOULD be rejected and its payload SHALL NOT be deemed valid.
+- Assert the certificate is meant for signing; key usage digital MUST be `digitalSignature`.

-Note there's no need for certificate revocation status checking; certificate are generally short-lived
+Note there's no need for certificate revocation status checking; certificates are generally short-lived
  (as specified by [RFC008 Certificate Structure](rfc008-certificate-structure.md)).

 # 4. Example